On dating law students

 launched on July 2014, on the blog's ninth year (and fifth month, to be exact).

-It's crazy to think that this blog is now nine years old, because (1) that seems like an eternity in internet years, and (2) that means if my blog were a kid, it's a third grader!
+It's crazy to think that this blog is now eleven years old, because (1) that seems like an eternity in internet years, and (2) that means if my blog were a kid, it's a fifth grader!
 That's insane.

 Here's to more tales, explosive and otherwise.